TRAVEL & LIFESTYLE

-I know during my travels I am able to explore and enjoy it because I still have these 2 items.
+I know during my travels I am able to explore and enjoy it because I still have these two things.
 I also know that one day I won’t.

-Be very particular about what you do with your time and health.
+Be very careful of what you do with your time and health.

 4. Raw conversations

-If you meet the right people you can have the most raw conversations, full of openness and vulnerabilities.
+If you meet the right people you can have the rawest conversations, full of openness and vulnerabilities.
 You’ll be free to speak your mind without any judgment.

-This is a small part of what life should be about.
+This is a small part of what life is about.

 5. Be who you want to be